A New Complexity Metric for Nonconvex Rank-one Generalized Matrix Completion: Introduction

 The main issue with the notions of RIP and incoherence is that they require stringent conditions to guarantee the success of local search methods for recovering $M^*$.
 Whenever these conditions are violated, local search methods may still work successfully, which questions whether these customized notions designed for special cases of the problem truly capture the complexity of the problem in general.
-Hence, it is natural to ask: \begin{quote} \textit{Does there exist a complexity metric with two properties: (i) it unifies the metrics for problems \eqref{eqn:ms} and \eqref{eqn:mc}, namely, the RIP constant $\delta$ and the incoherence $\mu$, (ii) even when the RIP and incoherence conditions are violated, it still quantifies the optimization complexity of the problem in the sense that the smaller the value of this metric is, the higher the success of local search methods with random initialization is in finding the ground truth $M^*$?} \end{quote} In this work, we provide a partial answer to the question by developing a powerful complexity metric.
-To analyze the usefulness of this new metric, we focus on the generalized rank-$1$ matrix completion problem
+Hence, it is natural to ask: \begin{quote} \textit{Does there exist a complexity metric with two properties: (i) it \revisee{is consistent with existing recovery guarantees} designed for different applications, e.g., the RIP constant $\delta$ and the incoherence $\mu$ combined with the sampling rate $p$, (ii) even when the customized conditions for different applications are violated, it still quantifies the optimization complexity of the problem in the sense that the smaller the value of this metric is, the higher the success of local search methods with random initialization is in finding the ground truth $M^*$?} \end{quote} In this work, we provide a partial answer to the question by developing a powerful complexity metric.
+To analyze the usefulness of this new metric, we focus on the rank-$1$ generalized matrix completion problem

 where the ground truth $M^*$ is symmetric and has rank at most $1$.
 The weights are $C_{ij} \geq0$ for all $i,j\in[n]$.
 Without loss of generality, we can assume that the matrix $C:=(C_{ij})_{i,j\in[n]}$ is symmetric since otherwise one can replace $C$ with $(C+C^T)/2$, which will not change the optimization landscape.
 We use $\cMC(C,u^*)$ to denote the instance of problem \eqref{eqn:gmc} with the weight matrix $C$ and the ground truth $M^*=u^*(u^*)^T$, for all $C\in\R^{n\times n}$ and $u^*\in\Rn$.
 The matrix completion problem \eqref{eqn:mc} is a special case of the generalized matrix completion problem \eqref{eqn:gmc}, where $C_{ij} = 1$ if $(i,j)\in\Omega$ and $C_{ij}=0$ otherwise.
-Moreover, problem \eqref{eqn:gmc} is a special case of the matrix sensing problem \eqref{eqn:ms}, where each measurement only captures one entry of $M^*$.
-However, in Section \ref{sec:aistats}, we show that there exists an instance of problem \eqref{eqn:gmc} that satisfies the $1/2$-RIP$_{2,2}$ condition but has spurious local minima.
-This counterexample implies that the optimal RIP bound in \cite{zhang2019sharp,zhang2021general} still holds for problem \eqref{eqn:gmc} and thus, problem \eqref{eqn:gmc} still contains difficult instances of the matrix sensing problem.
-Indeed, we show in Section \ref{sec:rip} that some of the results to be developed for problem \eqref{eqn:gmc} can be extended to the general matrix sensing problem \eqref{eqn:ms}.